COVID-19 information updates for carers

 - Telephone and email support to complete funding applications for items you need to support you in your caring role during lockdown.
 Call 020 8867 2380 or email firstname.lastname@example.org

 - Workshop and Learning Programme We are offering a number of online workshops each month.
-CLICK HERE to read the full training programme.
+CLICK HERE to go to our workshops and learning page.

 - Online Activities programme – we are continuing to develop this service.
 CLICK HERE to view our online activities programme